 What Is the Burn Pit Registry?

-As the VA continues to understand potential health implications from exposure to burn pits, it encourages service members and veterans to sign up for the Airborne Hazards and Open Burn Pit Registry, also known as the burn pit registry.
+As the VA continues to understand the potential health implications of exposure to burn pits, it encourages service members and veterans to sign up for the Airborne Hazards and Open Burn Pit Registry, also known as the Burn Pit Registry.
 The registry allows veterans to document any symptoms or health conditions that they believe could be related to their exposure to burn pits.

 The primary goal of the burn pit registry is to have collective information about respiratory illness, lung disease, cancer, pulmonary symptoms and conditions, and other health issues that could be relevant to burn pits.
 The VA uses this information to improve awareness of the potential long-term health effects of burn pit exposure and improve VA health care and other programs that help veterans affected by burn pits.